Conflux-Chain/conflux-documentation/docs/general/conflux-basics/transactions.md

 Transactions cannot be canceled but can be replaced with a transaction of value 0.
 This is a way to reach the same result as canceling the transaction.

-### How to speed up a transaction?

-If you want to speed up the execution of a transaction, you can increase the gasPrice of the transaction and resend it.